OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

     # Check your environments list
     $ mamba env list

-Now that we have had some practice setting up mamba environments, we want to create aenvironment for the OBDS Training Programme that will contain the software that we will use in the taught lectures/workshops over the next couple of days.
+Now that we have had some practice setting up mamba environments, we want to create an environment for the OBDS Training Programme that will contain the software that we will use in the taught lectures/workshops over the next couple of days.

 Whilst it is possible and really handy to add conda/mamba packages one by one to build up a software environment, in practice this can take a lot of time and can also lead to conflicts later on (especially with r-packages if you choose to install r and its associated packages via conda/mamba) as the environment gets more and more complicated and you might need to upgrade/downgrade various versions of software along the way.

 If you are setting up a new software environment for a project it is advisable to have a think about the main software packages you might use in your analysis at the beginning and put these in an `environment.yml` file, as this makes it easier for mamba to workout what dependencies will be best for most of the software right from the start.

-### A) Setting up your environment for the course
+### Environment #3 (environment for the course)

 #### Bioinformatics software